Talu98/mathscamp-playing-cards/Markdown/Shuffling Cards.md

 Take a deck of 52 cards, shuffle them as much as you can, then try to guess which exact cards will be the top 3 cards (in order).
 Did you get your guess right?

-Now if we assume that there are 1 million people doing exactly this procedure, we would expect around 7 people to guess right.
+Now if we assume that there are 1 million people doing exactly this procedure,how many would we expect to guess correctly?

 ## Hint